learn-ocean/ocean-academy/src/frontend/src/pages/Chapters/Chapter4/course.md

 <img src="/images/chapter4_0.png" />

-Go to the [Rikeby faucet](https://faucet.rinkeby.io/) and follow the instructions provided.
+Go to the <a href="https://faucet.rinkeby.io/" target="_blank" > Rikeby faucet </a> and follow the instructions provided.

 You will be asked to post your ETH address on Twitter or Facebook; the faucet providers do this to ensure that people can do this just once and don’t empty the faucet too quickly.